 In some other types of glaucoma, the angle is too narrow or closed, so fluid can’t even reach the drainage system.
 But in this case, the angle isn’t the problem.
 It’s wide open, which is normal.
 Instead, you have a clog or some other problem deeper in the system.
 Your eye can also be producing too much fluid that causes a backup in outflow.
-Both cause fluids to drain more slowly, which makes pressure inside your eye go up.
+Both cause fluids to drain more slowly, which raises the pressure in your eye.

 In most cases, it isn’t clear what’s causing that clog or causing your eye to produce more fluid than normal.